Gargi28-sketch/Gargi28-sketch/README.md

 This project is part of the BioinformHER Module 2 Mini-Project.
 It explores the evolutionary conservation of the Hemoglobin Beta (HBB) gene across selected species using bioinformatics tools.
 ## 🔬 Objective

-To analyze the HBB gene from *Homo sapiens* and investigate its evolutionary conservation across five other species using sequence alignment and phylogenetic methods.
+To analyze the HBB gene from *Homo sapiens* and investigate its evolutionary conservation across five other species using sequence alignment and phylogenetic method.
 ## 📌 Tasks Completed

 1. Retrieved HBB sequences using NCBI BLAST.